 Almost every employee is covered by the FLSA, which determines the minimum wage as well as overtime for most employees.
 Workers should be paid overtime if they work more than 40 hours a week, including off-the-clock work.
 However, some employees in administrative and executive positions and employees in some specific industries may be exempt from these requirements.

 This is any work you have done for which you don’t receive compensation or extra hours worked that don’t count towards overtime.
 Federal law protects you.
 As long as your employer requires you to work, you should be compensated.
 There are times when employers may have to compensate employees whose work is suffered, which means when you engage in work that was not requested, you may still get paid.
-Ask a Sherman Oaks wage and hour attorney about how you can recoup your unpaid hours.
+Ask a wage and hour claim attorney in Sherman Oaks about how you can recoup your unpaid hours.

 There are many off-the-clock scenarios and they may even include off-site work.
 Some common examples include: